Collo006/airbnb-clone-project/README.md

  Identifying design properties in a mock-up ensures that the visual and interactive intentions of the design are clearly communicated, consistently implemented, and efficiently executed.
 It’s a key step in turning great ideas into functional, user-centered products.

 # Project Roles and Responsibilities
+Project manager-Oversees the entire project timeline, resources, and communication Front-end developers-Build the parts of the application that users interact with (UI/UX) Back-end developers-Handle server-side logic, databases, and APIs.
+Designers-Design the visual layout (UI) and optimize usability and user experience (UX).
+QA/testers-Test the application for bugs, usability issues, and performance DevOps Engineer-Manage deployment pipelines, infrastructure, and automation.
+Product owner-Represents the customer’s needs and manages the product backlog.
+Scrum master-Facilitates Scrum ceremonies and removes blockers for the team.